 - Input or import all information career long.
-All necessary teaching activity will be auto included - Ensure that all publications, presentations, and grants are noted as to "area" (research, teaching, or service) - When reporting (Rapid Reports, IUPUI P&T CV), place the 'begin date' as your birthdate - Annotate items that are in rank and with students - Delete unneeded sections; remove notes and commentary if using the format below - Add sections as necessary
+All necessary teaching activity will be auto included - Ensure that all publications, presentations, and grants are noted as to "area" (research, teaching, or service) - When reporting (Rapid Reports, IUPUI P&T CV), place the 'begin date' as your birthdate - Annotate items that are in rank, with students (†), and DEI-focused (#) - Delete unneeded sections; remove notes and commentary if using the format below - Add sections as necessary

-You may also use the tabbed format provided below or on the Dossier page of the Academic Affairs website (see Dossier Forms).
+You may also use the tabbed format provided below or on the Resources page of the Academic Affairs website (see Dossier Forms).
 As long as the information is presented and labelled in the correct order, you do not have to use the formats or DMAI.